* Click Here to Show Plant List *

 Plant Communities Approach to Gardening

 We live on the central coast of California, and each of us gardens in one of its micro-climates and ecological niches, each of which supports a unique plant community.
 Gardens that reflect their location provide more than the obvious practical benefits of lower maintenance and higher value to wildlife – they reflect your spot on this earth, rather than a picture in a magazine or an idea that came with people from another – usually summer-wet – part of the world.

 To read more about the plant community approach to gardening, we recommend this book:

 Designing California Native Gardens: The Plant Community Approach to Artful, Ecological Gardens by

 Propagating your own plants is a particular pleasure, especially if you have the opportunity to legally gather seeds or cutting materials to grow plants for your own garden.
 Our chapter has a propagation group that grows plants for the biannual sales.
 You learn so much about propagation, and enjoy the company of friendly like minded people.
 No experience required.
 Meets usually on the third Sunday of each month at 9am at Suncrest Nursery, east of Watsonville.
 The group, however, can only work with a certain number of volunteers.
 If there are no current openings, you can go on the waiting list.
 Contact Mike Luther at 831-688-3897.

 Here is a link to a propagation handbook that is being developed by the Santa Cruz County chapter of CNPS (This is a work in progress):

 Propagation Handbook-Santa Cruz County CNPS

-Here are some articles about gardening with natives that you might enjoy.
-They were written by chapter members:
+Here is an article about gardening with natives that you might enjoy.

 If you have suggestions or content for this Horticulture page, please email Jackie Pascoe at